June 9-14, 2021 *Arlington Texas Stake* Come To Know

 We will stay at Camp Nauvoo.
 The camp is one mile away from Historic Nauvoo.
 It has a fully equipped kitchen and dining area for our use.
 It also has a campfire site, playground, and facilities for baseball, basketball and volleyball.

 The Lodge and the cabins at Camp Nauvoo are air-conditioned.
 The cabins are divided into two groups.
 A large field and playground separate the two groups of cabins.
 There will be ample leadership in both the cabins and in the Lodge.

 You may bring one airline carry-on sized suitcase (to be stowed under the bus), a small travel bag (to keep with you in your bus seat), as well as your bedding.

 Toiletries: soap, shampoo, deodorant, toothbrush/paste, brush, razor, make-up

-Personal: scriptures, journal, sunscreen, refillable water bottle (filled with beverage for the first day), insect repellant, sunglasses, hat, bag for dirty laundry, camera (the camera is optional)
+Personal: scriptures, temple recommend, journal, sunscreen, refillable water bottle (filled with beverage for the first day), insect repellant, sunglasses, hat, bag for dirty laundry, camera (the camera is optional)

 Clothing for 4 days (all modest and within Strength of Youth guidelines – no sleeveless tops, no inappropriate T-shirt slogans, nothing tight or revealing).
 Remember: